 This is not an exhaustive list.
 You may have received unusual treatment or your doctor may have missed a rare condition.
 Unique circumstances can still mean you are entitled to make a compensation claim.

-If you feel like your doctor was negligent in their treatment of you, and you'd like to know if you have a strong claim for compensation, please contact the GP negligence claim experts at Sheldon Davidson Solicitors today and we will be happy to help you decide how to proceed.
+If you feel like your doctor was negligent in their treatment of you, and you'd like to know if you have a strong claim for compensation, please contact the GP Negligence Solicitors at Sheldon Davidson Solicitors today and we will be happy to help you decide how to proceed.

 What is the correct way for a GP to treat me?

-It's useful to know the level of treatment you should expect from your GP.
-This can vary depending on your condition but you should always feel valued and taken seriously.
+The level of treatment you should expect from your GP can vary depending on your condition, but you should always feel valued and taken seriously.

 This starts with some basic expectations about the service your GP offers: